 Medium is an ideal platform for writers and journalists looking to reach an engaged audience, and so easily qualifies as one of Substack’s top competitors, as it has a loyal built-in community of readers – but the readership is focussed online or on the app, not in email newsletters.
 Medium's membership program and paywall options allows writers to monetize their content.

-Medium's pricing model
+What is Medium's pricing model?

 There’s no cost at all to publish on Medium, for any number of members/subscribers you may have.
 Medium makes its money by charging people to read your stories and other people’s stories, at $5/month or $50/year.